 - Downtown San Francisco Muni fare machines

-- BART ticket machines
+- BART ticket machines (e-cash only)

 - Valley Transportation Authority light rail station ticket machines

 - Clipper Add-Value Machines at San Francisco, Diridon and Palo Alto stations